NaNhkNaN/trama/README.md

 There is no YAML, no JSON graph, no visual builder.
 The orchestration is a `.ts` file that you can read, diff, and `git log`.

 **3. The only built-in intelligence is repair.**
-If a program crashes, the runtime sends the error back to the LLM, gets a fix, validates it in isolation, then applies it with snapshot protection.
+If a program crashes, the runtime sends the error back to the LLM, gets a fix, validates it, then applies it with snapshot protection.
 Up to 3 attempts.
 This is the only "smart" behavior in the kernel.

 **4. Adapt trama to your workflow, not the other way around.**
 No plugin system, no middleware, no hooks.
 Extend trama by editing program.ts or composing trama programs together.